 Qualitative data is generated from individuals or small groups.
 It is collected through heuristic analysis, surveys, focus groups, phone or chat transcripts, and customer reviews.

-Qualitative data can uncover the feelings your users experience as they view a landing page and the motivations behind how they interact with your website.
+It can uncover the feelings and reactions of your user experience as they visit a landing page and the motives or reasons why they interact with your website in a certain way.

-Qualitative data is often self-reported data, and is thus suspect.
+As qualitative data is often self-reported, we should analyze it with grain of salt.
 Humans are good at making up rationalizations for how they behave in a situation.
-However, it is a great source of test hypotheses that can’t be discerned from quantitative behavioral data.
+These qualitative research studies are not conducted at great scale, therefore reducing their statistical significance.
+However, it is a great source of test hypotheses for future testing that can’t be discerned from quantitative behavioral data.

 There are a number of tools we can use to obtain this information: